-Tags Attributes Description lscFragment Root tag for an lsc file fragment.
-Lsc fragments are loaded from the 0 linker path option, or included from a master file using the include tag.
+Tags Attributes Description .
+8. name Name of the file to include.
+When the name is relative, the file sepa- rator is /, and the file is relative to the directory where the current lsc file or fragment is loaded.
+When absolute, the name describes a platform-dependent filename.
+Root tag for an .lsc file. lsc name Name of the lsc file.
+The ELF executable output will be {name}.out, Traine and the map file will be {name}.map lscFragment Root tag for an lsc file fragment.
+Lsc fragments are loaded from the 13cl T demette linker path option, or included from a master file using the include tag.
 Describes the organization of a set of memory intervals.
 The memory memoryLayout layouts are processed in the order in which they are declared in the file.
 The same interval may be organized in several layouts.
 Each lay- out starts at the value of the cursor the previous layout ended.
 The fol- lowing tags are allowed within a memoryLayout directive: defSymbol (under certain conditions), group, memoryLayoutRef, padding, and sectionRef. ranges Exclusive with default.
-Comma-separated ordered list of fixed sections rangeo to which the layout is applied.
+Comma-separated ordered list of fixed sections ranges to which the layout is applied.
 Sections represent memory segments. image Optional.
 Boolean value. false if not set.
-If true, the layout de- Tilldge scribes a part of the binary image: Only image sections can be embed- ded.
+If true, the layout de- Tillage scribes a part of the binary image: Only image sections can be embed- ded.
 If false, only runtime sections can be embedded. relocation Optional.
-Name of the section to which this layout is relocated. name Exclusive with ranges.
-Defines a named memoryLayout directive in- Talle stead of specifying a concrete memory location.
+Name of the section to which this layout is relocated.
+Exclusive with ranges.
+Defines a named memoryLayout directive in- name stead of specifying a concrete memory location.
 May be included in a parent memoryLayout using memoryLayoutRef. memoryLayout directive.
-Provides an extension-point mechanism to memoryLayoutRef include memoryLayout directives defined outside the current one. namo All directives of memoryLayout defined with the same name are in- name cluded in an undefined order. memoryLayout directive.
-Append padding bytes to the current cursor. padding Either size or align attributes should be provided. size Optional.
-Expression must be resolved to a constant after the full load 5120 of the lsc file.
-Increment the cursor position with the given size. align Optional.
+Provides an extension-point mechanism to memoryLayoutRef include memoryLayout directives defined outside the current one.
+All directives of memoryLayout defined with the same name are in- name cluded in an undefined order. padding memoryLayout directive.
+Append padding bytes to the current cursor.
+Either size or align attributes should be provided. size Optional.
+Expression must be resolved to a constant after the full load SIZE align of the lsc file.
+Increment the cursor position with the given size.
+Optional.
 Expression must be resolved to a constant after the full load arign of the lsc file.
 Move the current cursor position to the next address that matches the given alignment.
 Warning: when used with relocation, the relocation cursor is also aligned.
 Keep in mind this may increase the cursor position with a different amount of bytes. address Optional.
 Expression must be resolved to a constant after the full load auuress of the lsc file.
 Move the current cursor position to the given absolute address. fill Optional.
-Expression must be resolved to a constant after the full load 1 1 1 1 of the lsc file.
+Expression must be resolved to a constant after the full load 1111 of the lsc file.
 Fill padding with the given value (32 bits).
 References a section name that must be embedded.
 This tag is not a rootSection definition.
-It forces the linker to embed all loaded sections matching the given name. name Name of the section to be embedded. name References a symbol that must be resolved.
-This tag is not a definition. rootSymbol , namo It forces the linker to resolve the value of the symbol.
-Name of the symbol to be resolved. name - sectionRef Memory layout statement.
-Embeds all sections matching the given name starting at the current cursor address. f:10 file Select only sections defined in a linker unit matching the given file file name.
-The file name is the simple name without any file separator, e.g. file
+It forces the linker to embed all loaded sections matching the given name. name Name of the section to be embedded. rootSymbol References a symbol that must be resolved.
+This tag is not a definition. - It forces the linker to resolve the value of the symbol. name Name of the symbol to be resolved.